awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 1. For **Platform**, choose the type of Amazon EC2 instance that you want: **Amazon Linux**, **Amazon Linux 2**, or **Ubuntu**\.
 AWS Cloud9 creates the instance and then connects the environment to it\.
 **Important**
 We recommend that you choose the **Amazon Linux 2** option for your EC2 environment\.
-As well as providing a secure, stable, and high\-performance execution environment for developing and running cloud and enterprise applications, Amazon Linux 2 AMI includes long\-term support through 2023\.
+As well as providing a secure, stable, and high\-performance runtime environment, Amazon Linux 2 AMI includes long\-term support through 2023\.
-The older Amazon Linux AMI will end\-of\-life its standard support on December 31, 2020 and enter a maintenance support phase\.
+Standard support for the previous version of Amazon Linux AMI discontinued on December 31, 2020\.
+Now this version only receives maintenance support\.
 For more information, see the [Amazon Linux 2 page](https://aws.amazon.com/amazon-linux-2/)\.

 1. Choose a value for **Cost\-saving setting**\.
-When all web browser instances that are connected to the IDE for the environment are closed, AWS Cloud9 waits this amount of time and then shuts down the Amazon EC2 instance for the environment\.
+When all web browser instances that are connected to the IDE for the environment are closed, AWS Cloud9 waits the amount of time specified and then shuts down the Amazon EC2 instance for the environment\.
 **Warning**
 Choosing a longer time period might result in more charges to your AWS account\.

 1. Expand **Network settings \(advanced\)**\.

 1. <a name="create-environment-vpc-step"></a>AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
-Depending on how Amazon VPC is set up, do one of the following\.
+Depending on how Amazon VPC is set up, follow one of the following set of instructions\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
 **Important**
 If you selected **Create a new no\-ingress EC2 instance for environment \(access via Systems Manager\)**, you can launch your instance into a public or private subnet\.
-**Public subnet**: Attach an internet gateway to it to allow the instance's SSM agent to communicate with Systems Manager\.
+**Public subnet**: Attach an internet gateway to it to allow the instance SSM agent to communicate with Systems Manager\.
 **Private subnet**: Create a NAT gateway to enable the instance to communicate with the internet and other AWS services\.
 You should also be aware that currently you can't use [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials) to allow the EC2 environment to access an AWS service on behalf of an AWS entity \(an IAM user, for example\)\.
  For more information on configuring subnets, see [VPC settings for AWS Cloud9 Development Environments](vpc-settings.md)\.